-The Company's Amended and Restated 2013 Stock Incentive Plan (the Plan) permits the grant of non-qualified stock options and shares to its employees and directors for up to 900,000 shares of common stock.
+The Company's Amended and Restated 2013 Stock Incentive Plan (the Plan) reserved 900,000 shares for the grant of non-qualified stock options, restricted stock units, restricted stock and unrestricted stock to its employees and directors.
 The Plan replaced the 2006 Non-qualified Stock Option Plan (2006 Plan).
-Under the 2006 Plan there were 203,700 and 205,700 fully vested and exercisable options outstanding at December 31, 2016 and 2015.
+Under the 2006 Plan, there were 150,000 and 203,700 fully vested and exercisable options outstanding at December 31, 2017 and 2016.
 No new grants of options may be made under the 2006 Plan.
 The Company believes that stock-based awards better align the interests of its employees with those of its stockholders.
-Under the Company's director compensation policy, directors may elect to receive all or a portion of their fees in cash, Company stock, or non-qualified stock options.
-During the year ended December 31, 2016 the Company recognized directors compensation expense of \$32 and issued 953 shares of Company stock pursuant to certain directors' elections under the Company's director compensation policy.
+Under the Company's director compensation policy, directors may elect to receive all or a portion of their fees in cash, Company stock or non-qualified stock options.
+During the years ended December 31, 2017 and 2016, the Company recognized director compensation expense of \$46 and \$32 and issued 1,457 and 953 shares of Company stock pursuant to certain directors' elections under the Company's director compensation policy.
 There were no directors' elections for payment of director compensation in Company stock in the year ended December 31, 2015.
-During the year ended December 31, 2014 the Company recognized directors compensation expense of \$37 and issued 2,568 shares of Company stock pursuant to certain directors' elections under the Company's director compensation policy.
+At December 31, 2017, there were 219,252 shares available for equity awards under the Plan.